allenanswerzq/llmcc/doc/testing.md

 * `--- file: relative/path ---` declares a virtual source file.
 Multiple files
   may exist per case, allowing cross-file relationships.
 * `--- expect:symbols ---` stores a textual snapshot of the symbol table derived
   from the resolver.
-Additional expectation kinds will be added as the harness evolves (e.g. parse trees, design graphs, CLI output).
+* `--- expect:graph ---` records the DOT output from `ProjectGraph::render_design_graph()`,
+  allowing callers to lock down dependency edges.
+* Additional expectation kinds (parse trees, CLI output, etc.) can be layered on later; unsupported kinds trigger a helpful error.

 All sections are separated by blank lines.
 The runner re-serializes files when `--update` is used, so the format is canonical.